Geographic Information Systems (GIS)

 Where can I obtain a list of valid street names and or plat names within Bonneville County?

-Street names are managed in conjunction with Public Works department and the 911 Dispatch Center.
+Street names are managed in conjunction with Public Works department and the Cities within Bonneville County.
 The plat names are managed in conjunction by the Assessor's Office and the Public Works department.

 Can I buy a printed aerial photo of my property?